huaminghuangtw/Evergreen-Notes/Permanent-Notes/fear.md

 > _[“Do not fear failure but rather fear not trying.” — Roy T. Bennett, The Light in the Heart](https://www.goodreads.com/quotes/8131554-do-not-fear-failure-but-rather-fear-not-trying)_

 > _“Of all the liars in the world, sometimes the worst are our own fears.” — Rudyard Kipling_

+> _“Let us not pray to be sheltered from dangers but to be fearless when facing them.” — Rabindranath Tagore_

 ---